-At the early stages of SEN Support, you will be invited to complete a pupil passport with the SENDCo and your child.
+At the early stages of SEN Support, you will be invited to complete a pupil passport with the class teacher and or SENDCo as well as your child's voice.
 This is an opportunity to record your child's strengths and barriers to learning, and planning and communicating the support and provision necessary.
-This document will be used by school to ensure everyone working with your child knows how best to support them.
+This document will be used by the adults who support your child to ensure everyone knows how best to support them.